tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 ## Bulk parameter mode

-This mode allows you to list all the parameter keys you want to use at once as the first parameter, then you list all the values one to another.
+This mode allows you to list all parameter keys you want to use at once as the first parameter.
+After the key listing you list all the values one to another.
 This mode is much more faster to type than the key-value pairs mode.
 You can use the same parameter set as before.
 Let's see an example:

 {% gist tiborsimon/6920894232f8a25985b4 %}